 Section 9 (1): Initially animal protection legislation concentrated mainly on the prohibition of animal cruelty.
 The unjustified (please see also explanation of ‘sound justification’ in the Explanatory Notes to Section 7 (1) above) killing of a vertebrate was only made a punishable offence from the second half of the last century (for example, by Germany in the 70s).
 In principle, following an ethical approach, a comprehensive protection of life should be guaranteed for every individual animal – thus the general interdiction of killing an animal should be explicitly included in the law.
 However, in order to enable practical and progressive implementation this prohibition is dealt with by providing limited permission for the killing of animals, as stated in accordance with provisions stipulating an exception from this rule and offering an express authorisation, for example in connection with the killing/slaughter for the production of meat or for reasons of disease or ‘pest’ control.
 It is also worth remembering that ‘sound justification’ will be partly dependent on current social and cultural norms, and may therefore change over time (for example, killing of animals for food may currently be considered an accepted justification, but this may not be the case in future, for instance, when meat substitutes and test-tube grown meat are widely available and accepted).

-Section 9 (2): The inclusion of a categorical ban on killing of a companion animal, and in particular of dogs and cats, does not seem superfluous within this concept.
+Section 9 (2): The inclusion of a categorical ban on killing a companion animal for the purpose of obtaining/manufacturing food, feed, fur or other products, and in particular of dogs and cats, does not seem superfluous within this concept.
 These animals have been domesticated to hold a special relationship with humans, rather than for any economic purposes.
 Thus no justification is able to override these strict legal rules.

 Countries may consider adding other animals to this list – for example, wildlife (such as turtles or tortoises) for which there may already be a ban on killing in a wildlife law.